PapiLer/Reforestation/README.md

-## Our wedding was so beautiful, even the cake was in tiers.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!